Enroll in Health Coverage

 Re-Enroll in Medicaid

-If you applied for Medicaid on Maryland Health Connection between October 15, 2013, and March 31, 2014, it may be time for you to re-enroll in order to keep your coverage.
+If you have been active on Medicaid for a year, or more, it may be time for you to re-enroll in order to keep your coverage.
 To complete a renewal application, you will have to complete a new application in Maryland Health Connection.
-For assistance with your application, please call our hotline at 877-223-5201 or come into our office at 201 E. Baltimore Street, Suite 1500, Monday through Friday from 8:30am to 4:30pm.
+Click here for additional MA renewal information.
+For assistance with your application, please call our hotline at 410-500-4710 or come into our office at 201 E. Baltimore Street, Suite 1500, Monday through Friday from 8:30am to 4:30pm.

 Get a Qualified Health Plan